mulherinstephen/solutions/README.md

 # Contents
-Series of Jupyter Notebooks containing solutions to mini projects
+This repository is a series of Jupyter Notebooks containing solutions to mini projects

 Project: Predicting Car Prices